Tafla/EriPay-Protocol/README.md

 # EriPay Protocol
-EriPay Protocol is a blockchain based Fintech aims to build seamless internationa mobile remmitance for developing countries.
+EriPay Protocol is a blockchain based Fintech aims to build seamless international mobile remmitance for developing countries.
 ## How to use it
 There are many ways to use your EriPay Protocol
     1. As payment processor (like: paypal, stripe etc )